Ableton Live: The Ultimate Overview for Producers

 Racks

-Ableton is one of the best DAW environments to get creative with instruments and effects.
+Live is one of the best DAW environments to get creative with instruments and effects.

-You can do plenty with it’s built-in processors in regular insert chains, but things get crazy once you get started with Ableton Racks.
+You can do plenty with its built-in processors in regular insert chains, but things get crazy once you get started with Ableton Racks.

 Racks are entire chains of instruments, processors and effects that can be routed in extremely flexible ways.